Our Parents

 • Vitamin deficiencies

-As well as by other dementia-causing illnesses.
-Vascular dementia, for instance, is the second most common cause of dementia after Alzheimer’s, but it is more likely to present itself in impaired judgment than in the memory loss characteristic of Alzheimer’s disease.
+There are several types of dementia as well.
+Vascular dementia, for instance, is the second most common type of dementia after Alzheimer’s, but it is more likely to present itself in impaired judgment than in the memory loss characteristic of Alzheimer’s disease.
+The type of dementia can also affect the type of treatment your parent receives.

 Talk with a Senior Care Advisor